Female Hair Transplant Guide

 Pros

-- Uses your own hair, so the look and feel can be natural when planned well
+- Uses your own hair, so the result can look and feel natural when planned well.

 Cons